aaltonen1024/digital-forensics-lab/Lab 03/README.md

 ## Anatomy of an OOXML document

-To take an example, let’s create a word document with the text `Hello World!` in it, transfer it over to our Kali machine and then unzip it.
+As an example,  a word document created using Windows' Microsoft Office with the text `Hello World!`.
+If we transfer the file to Linux and unzip it, it would look like this:

 ```
 $ unzip Doc1.docx